wallarm/product-documentation/docs/latest/faq/attacks-not-uploaded-to-cloud.md

 To debug the problem, sequentially perform the following steps:

 1. Generate some malicious traffic to perform further debugging.
-1. Check the filtering mode operation mode.
+1. Check the filtering node operation mode.
 1. Check that Tarantool has enough resources to process requests.
 1. Capture logs and share them with the Wallarm support team.